top of page

 The Origin of the Guinness Book Of Records

-In 1951, Sir Hugh Beaver, then the managing director of the Guinness Brewery, was on a hunting trip in Ireland when he got into an argument about which was the fastest game bird in Europe.
-No one could agree, and crucially, there was no reference book to settle the dispute.
-This gave Beaver an idea: a book that could resolve arguments once and for all.
+In 1951, Sir Hugh Beaver, managing director of Guinness Brewery, argued during a hunting trip about Europe’s fastest game bird.
+With no way to settle the dispute, he had an idea: a book to end pub arguments for good.

 ADVERTISEMENTS